-When standing, as the foot rolls inwards, the arch of the foot flattens.
+When standing, as your foot rolls inwards, the arch of your foot flattens.
 Therefore, the term often used to describe someone who overpronates is having ‘flat feet‘.
-Pronation is a normal and helps provide shock absorption at the foot.
+Pronation is normal and helps provide shock absorption at the foot.
 The opposite movement to pronation is supination.

 How can I tell if I overpronate?